-Hand stitching is an essential sewing skill every sewer should possess and master.
+Hand stitching is an essential sewing skill every sewer must possess and master.
 With machine stitching, you might think hand stitching is a thing of the past, but it’s not really.
 As you progress to more complicated sewing projects, you’ll find your sewing machine skills can only do so much and a lot of the finer details are still done by hand.
 Learn the basics and the essential hand stitches here!

 1. Whip Stitch

 - Pull the thread or your threaded needle through your top fabric, making sure the knot stays in between the two fabrics.

 - Pierce through your bottom fabric and exit at the same place you started with on the top fabric.
 This will lock in your starting stitches in place.

 - Push the needle through the bottom fabric, creating a diagonal stitch on the edges of your fabric.
-Your needle and thread should exit the top fabric to secure the fabrics together.
+Your needle and thread must exit the top fabric to secure the fabrics together.

 - Repeat the process until you’ve reached the ends of your fabrics.
 Don’t forget to lock in your stitches.

 2. Catch Stitch

-- Starting at the opposite end of where you would usually start, pull the thread or your threaded needle.
+- Starting at the opposite end of where you usually start, pull the thread or your threaded needle.